mohammadtawfik/aerolearn_ai/docs/development/day13_plan.md

 - Reviewers must confirm checklist completion and the presence of code, tests, and docs in the mapped locations for each subtask.
 - For each subtask, ensure API, workflows, and architectural documentation are complete.

+## Next Steps

+1. Continue to Task 13.3: External Resource Discovery.
+2. Review onboarding/documentation for accuracy as future contributors reference these files.
+3. Retrospective: capture any lessons learned and outline future enhancements for knowledge graph/relationship mapping (multi-lingual, synonym, or advanced relationship types).

+---

+## Changelog

+- [COMPLETE] **Task 13.2:** All requirements for content relationship mapping are now complete, including code, tests, and documentation.
+- [DOCS] **This plan** now reflects the completed status of Task 13.2 and outlines next steps for Task 13.3.

 ---

 ## Day 13 Implementation Plan and File Mapping